 Closer than Korea

-If you’re in the neighbourhood of Vientiane’s Thai consulate and you’re hungry but all Lao food-ed out, you’ll find an abundance of Korean restaurants.
+If you’re in the neighbourhood of Vientiane’s Thai consulate, you’ll find an abundance of Korean restaurants.
 Of the various to choose from, we reckon Seoul has the best food, cooked fresh and seasoned well.
+It’s 250 metres east of the Thai consulate on Bourichane Road.

 The atmosphere is far from romantic, with high ceilings, white walls and bright neon lights.
 And the acoustics are bad when it’s crowded; if you see a large dinner party of Korean businessmen, be prepared for some loud hoots and cigarette smoke potentially infiltrating your dining experience, though these parties are often seated upstairs.
 Some of the staff don’t speak much English, but the menus are all in English and have good descriptions of the dishes.